ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

   ============== ==============

   Description
-    Maximum angular acceleration (rad/s^2) to rotate to the goal heading when backward_blind is enabled.
+    Maximum angular acceleration (rad/s^2) to rotate to the goal heading when rotate_to_dock is enabled.

 :controller.use_collision_detection: